 Though we hardly scratched the surface during our recent five-day trip, we discovered (and were guided to) a number of establishments my wife and I are pleased to recommend.

 Needing a light bite before embarking on a three-hour food tour of the Outremont and Mile-End areas, we popped into the Piazzetta Outremont at 1105 Ave.
-Bernard Ouest, one of a chain of similar establishments in Montréal and Quebec.
+Bernard Ouest, one of a chain of similar establishments in Montréal and elsewhere in Quebec.
 Because we knew the food tour would include samples of largely carb-based delights, we decided greens were our best option.
-My wife has a tomato and Camembert salad ($7.95) while I chose a “salad in a jar” ($6.95) which I was instructed to close and shake to distribute the dressing, then pour onto my plate.
+Jamie had a tomato and Camembert salad ($7.95) while Carl chose a “salad in a jar” ($6.95) which he was instructed to close and shake to distribute the dressing, then pour onto my plate.
 Both were freshly prepared using field and seasonal greens rather than the ubiquitous iceberg lettuce, served with what tasted like vine-ripened tomatoes and lightly dressed.
-A delicious way to start an afternoon that would include a carb-heavy food tour, which I detail in a separate post.
+A delicious way to start an afternoon that would include a carb-heavy food tour, which we detail in a separate post.

 |Charcuterie platter at Hambar|